 Neil joined Cranfield in 2008 on the Foundation for Management Education's (FME) Fellowship programme which is designed to attract and assist mid-career business practitioners into a second career as business school academics.
 He obtained his MEng from the University of Bath and began his engineering career developing avionics systems in 1991.
 In 1993 he joined Motorola as a design engineer, developing cellular telecoms infrastructure systems.
 He managed key development projects from 1998, and from 2004-2008 was head of the radio development group, managing internal and external teams to bring new products from concept through to worldwide volume manufacturing.
 Neil's products generated well over $1bn in sales for Motorola, and he has numerous technical patents and defensive publications.
 He is a Fellow at the Institution of Engineering and Technology.

 Neil teaches on the MSc in Programme and Project Management, with a focus on how organisations (don't) learn to improve their project performance.
 From 2013-16 he was Course Director of this MSc which runs at the Shrivenham campus.
 His current research interests are around organisational learning in the context of complex projects and programmes, with a focus on how managerial practices and organizational strategic choices can improve project delivery.
 He has published in a range of prestigious journals and also supervises doctoral students working in this field.

 Articles In Journals

 - Swart J, Turner N, van Rossenberg Y & Kinnie N (2017) Who does what in enabling ambidexterity?
-Individual actions and HRM practices (Forthcoming), International Journal of Human Resource Management, Accepted.
+Individual actions and HRM practices, International Journal of Human Resource Management, In Press.

 - Lee-Kelley L & Turner N (2017) PMO managers' self-determined participation in a purposeful virtual community-of-practice, International Journal of Project Management, 35 (1) 64-77.